 The Importance of Understanding

 Another department that is in touch with the patients is the Embryology Unit.
 These professionals are in charge of the fertilisation, monitoring and selection of the best embryo for the transfer.
-A great part of the success of the treatment relies on the skills of the embryologists and that is exactly why the information they provide to the patient has to be clear and transparent, emphatic and easy to understand.
+A great part of the success of the treatment relies on the skills of the embryologists and that is exactly why the information they provide to the patient has to be clear, transparent, emphatic and easy to understand.

 Avoiding Misleading Messages